 Immediately following Willard Scott's three-year-run as WRC-TV Washington, D.C.'s Bozo, the show's sponsors, McDonald's drive-in restaurant franchisees John Gibson and Oscar Goldstein, hired Scott to portray "Ronald McDonald, the Hamburger-Happy Clown" for their local commercials on the character's first three television 'spots.'
 McDonald's replaced Scott with other actors for their national commercials and the character's costume was changed.
 One of them was Ray Rayner who was Oliver O. Oliver on WGN-TV's Bozo's Circus, appeared in McDonald's national ads in 1968.

 We here at the Red Skelton Tribute show hope that this has been informative to you.
-Next time you get down around the strip in Las Vegas make sure you stop in and check out the show.
-Click on the Show Schedule above to see the time and make reservations to see the show.
-"Goodnight now and may God bless"
+Next time you get down around the Parkway in Pigeon Forge make sure you stop in the Live Rock N' Roll Theater and check out the show.